-The Sickle Cell Disease Portal, an initiative led by St. Jude Children’s Research Hospital, shares whole genome sequencing data and clinical data with research and clinical communities.
+The Sickle Cell Disease Study, an initiative led by St. Jude Children’s Research Hospital, shares whole genome sequencing data and clinical data with research and clinical communities.
 Our goal is to promote global collaborative efforts to identify genetic modifiers of sickle cell disease complications, improve clinical management for patients, and develop more effective treatments.

 Data may be requested through St. Jude Cloud, a data-sharing resource for the global research community.
 St. Jude Cloud offers next-generation sequencing data, analysis and visualization tools for pediatric cancer, sickle cell and other life-threatening diseases.
 Visit St. Jude Cloud »